-With SMBs being encouraged to adopt the latest digital technologies as part of the Digital India initiative, there has been a recent increase in e-signature adoption.
+With SMBs being encouraged to adopt the latest digital technologies including digital signatures in India as part of the Digital India initiative, there has been a recent increase in e-signature adoption.
 However, even today, many businesses do not have a clear understanding of electronic signature laws in India.

 This blog will help you better understand what it takes for e-signatures to be legally binding in India.

 What types of e-signatures are recognized under the IT Act?

 The IT Act recognizes two types of signatures:

 (1) E-signatures that combine an Aadhaar with an eKYC service

 Users with an Aadhaar ID, the unique identification number issued by the Indian government to all Indian residents, are free to use an online e-signature service to securely sign documents online.
 In this case, the online e-signature service integrates with an Application Service Provider (ASP) to provide users with a mobile or web app interface that they can interact with.

 The users then use this app interface to apply e-signatures to any online document by authenticating their identity using an eKYC service such as OTP (one time passcode) provided by an e-sign service provider.
 The online e-signature service works with an accredited service provider to provide certificates and authentication services that comply with government guidelines.